 Congratulations to Jiangwa Xing has been awarded YSTA 2015 – Young Scientists Travel Award 2015

 Inn Chuan Ng, Pornteera Pawijit, Lee Ying Teo, Huipeng Li, and Shuying Lee published a paper to demostrate that kinectin-dependent endoplasmic reticulum (ER) distribution can be localized by chemoattractants and provided a mechanism for biased protrusion choices during chemotaxis in shallow gradients.
 Kinectin-dependent endoplasmic reticulum transport supports focal complex maturation for chemotaxis in shallow gradients.
-Journal of Cell Science, in press.
-Epub 25 May 2016.
+Journal of Cell Science, Journal of Cell Science, 129(13): 2660-2672.